-Still confused?
+Still confused about the SEISS?
 Not sure what the future holds?
 Want to ask a burning question about something else money-related?

 That’s what our new MoneyMagpie Messageboard is for!
 Get stuck in and have your questions answered by the MoneyMagpie team, selected financial experts, and other Magpies in your community.
 Check out the forum here.